 Midland Square & the Twin Towers of the JR Nagoya Station building

 Getting around Nagoya is easy on the city subway

 The new Chubu International Airport - Centrair - (which opened in February 2005) is located on a man-made island about 40km south of Nagoya in Ise Bay.
 The new airport has taken over all international and the majority of domestic flights serving Nagoya and the surrounding region and was a main access point for visitors to Aichi Expo 2005.

 Westjet, a top 10 air carrier in the Americas flies to over 80 destinations worldwide, in Canada, North America, Central America and the Caribbean.

-JR Bus and Meitetsu operate bus services between the airport and Nagoya Station.
+JR Bus operate bus services between the airport and Nagoya Station, whereas the Meitetsu bus to Centrair calls at various hotels in Fushimi and Sakae as well as the Oasis 21 bus center before going to Centrair.
 The bus journey takes about one hour and presently costs 1,000 yen.
 There are further bus services to other locations in the surrounding area and beyond.

 Nagoya's previous international airport (Komaki) has reverted to a general purpose airport with commuter and private business flights.
 There are airport limousine buses to Komaki airport from outside the Meitetsu Melsa building near Nagoya Station and from Nishiharu Station on the Meitetsu Inuyama Line.

 A taxi to central Nagoya costs around 12,000 yen (more after midnight) and takes about 50 minutes.